Skip to content

 When the project is committed, the system will validate new or changed records.
 You may validate the metadata on demand by:

-$ g3t utilities meta validate --help
+$ g3t meta validate --help

 Usage: g3t meta validate [OPTIONS] DIRECTORY